-All-in-ones aren't your father's PC.
-They're desktops with integrated displays, often complemented with laptop-grade parts.
-As such, they've inherited an unfair reputation for poor performance compared to their full-on desktop tower brethren.
+All-in-ones aren’t your average PCs.
+They're desktops with integrated displays, frequently complemented by the mobile guts you’d expect from a laptop.
+As such, they've inherited an unfair reputation for lesser performance compared to their full-on desktop tower brethren.

-However, all-in-ones do have their advantages.
+All-in-ones do, however, have their advantages.
 These self-contained PCs typically occupy less space than a giant full-size tower, and they also don't create a nest of USB and display cables for pets to gnaw at.
-What's more, some all-in-ones are rocking bezeless displays such as the HP Pavilion All-in-One with Micro-Edge Display, which also boasts a privacy-centric hidden webcam technology.
+What's more, some all-in-ones even double as drawing tablets, as is the case with Dell’s new Smart Desk design.

-Thanks to the convergence of the display and the computer itself, PC makers are finally able to rethink their design strategies, which only benefits us in the end.
-So, without further ado, here are the best all-in-ones we've reviewed.
+Made possible by this display-meets-PC convergence, PC makers are finally able to rethink their design strategies, which in the end only benefits us – the users.
+So, without further ado, here are the best all-in-ones we’ve reviewed, regularly updated in classic TechRadar fashion.

 Apple iMac with 4K Retina display